nwager/kernel-docs/docs/how-to/develop-customize/build-kernel.md

 If you have patches you need to apply to the Ubuntu Linux kernel, or you want to change some kernel configs, you may need to build your kernel from source.
-Follow these steps to customise and build the Ubuntu Linux kernel.
+Follow these steps to customize and build the Ubuntu Linux kernel.

 ```{only} docx
 *__Important__: Kernels built using this method are not intended for use in